 What Is A Due-On-Sale Clause?

 It used to be common for mortgages to be assumable by prospective buyers.
-However, in 1982, Congress passed the Garn-St. Germain Depository Institutions Act, a section of which made due-on-sale clauses federally enforceable.
+But Congress passed the Garn St. Germain Depository Institution Act in 1982, which made due-on-sale clauses federally enforceable.

-A due-on-sale clause is a provision in a loan or promissory note that enables lenders to demand that the remaining balance of a mortgage be repaid in full in the event that a property is sold or transferred.
-This clause protects lenders by preventing buyers from being able to assume a mortgage that has a below-market interest rate.
-However, there are some exceptions to this clause, including transfers to spouses, children and trusts.
+A due-on-sale clause is a provision in a loan or promissory note that enables lenders to demand the remaining balance of a mortgage loan be repaid in full if a property is sold or transferred.
+This clause protects lenders by preventing buyers from being able to assume a mortgage contract that has a below-market interest rate.
+However, transfers to spouses, children and trusts are some exceptions to due-on-sale clauses.

 How Does A Due-On-Sale Clause Work?